axiomzen/golorem/README.md

 Struct functions
 ---------------------
-The `Loremize` function allows you to fill a structure with lorem ipsum and other random values.
+The `Fill` function allows you to fill a structure with lorem ipsum and other random values.

 For example: